 Bias in uncensored model

 The censored model allows us to address problems of bias caused by JND being underestimated near the ceilings described above.
-See Fig. 6, which compares the censored model for line-positive to an uncensored model fit to the same data.
+See Fig. 7, which compares censored models for line–positive and donut–positive to uncensored models fit to the same data.
 Note that where large amounts of observations are worse than chance, the uncensored model estimates people as having higher precision (lower JND) than we should expect.
-This bias conspires to make a low-performing visualization seem better than it is, motivating our use of censored regression here.
-This underscores the problem with excluding some visualization × direction pairs based on the chance criteria without accounting for chance in the pairs we do analyze.
+This bias conspires to make a low-performing visualizations seem better than they are, motivating our use of censored regression here.
+This underscores the problem with excluding some visualization × direction pairs based on the chance criteria without accounting for chance in the pairs we do analyze, and demonstrates how censoring can let us include conditions excluded from the original analysis.

 Model 4: Bayesian Censored Log-Linear Model